Support groups for bereaved families

 Bereaved Support Group

-This group is for anyone in the family unit (18+) who has suffered a bereavement of a veteran or Serving Armed Forces Personnel.
+This group is for anyone in the family unit (18+) who has suffered a bereavement of a serving member of the Armed Forces or a veteran, through combat and non-combat incidents.

 Military Families Affected by Suicide

-For anyone in the family unit (18+) who have been affected by the loss of a loved one through suicide of a veteran or Serving Armed Forces Personnel.
+For anyone in the family unit (18+) who have been affected by the loss of a loved one through suicide of a serving member of the Armed Forces or a veteran.

 Please note that SSAFA's services are only available to people who have received at least one day's pay from the Armed Forces (British Army, Royal Navy, Royal Air Force, Royal Marines, including Reserves), or are in the immediate family of someone who served.